-Criteria for success was met both Fall 2019 and Spring 2020 in all categories.
-It is important to note the Spring 2020 course was converted to online due to Covid-19.
-Both senior classes for fall and spring were smaller in size.
-The fall course had 13 and spring had 11.
-100% was achieved in both fall and spring across the board with the exception of Context and Purpose 96% Fall 2019.
+Criteria for success was met both Fall 2020 and Spring 2021 in all categories.
+It is important to note the fall course had 20 students and spring had 11.
+100% was achieved in both fall and spring across the board with the exception of Control of Syntax and Mechanics 96% Fall 2020.
 Assessment was calibrated and assessed by 2 assessors.